Overview of SAP Business One Reporting

 #1: B1’s Financial Report Formats are Too Rigid

-Purpose-built financial reporting tools, – backed by a robust accounting hub that can store subledger detail and unlimited multicurrency data, – provide complete flexibility without creating a lot of extra work, and without requiring specialized technical skills.
+Purpose-built financial reporting tools, supported by a strong accounting hub capable of storing subledger detail and unlimited multicurrency data, provide complete flexibility without extra effort or specialized technical skills.

 #2: Multicurrency Reporting Options are Limited